marios-code-path/path-to-springboot-3/observation/README.md

 		</dependency>
 ```

-And the source ot our `logback-spring.xml` should be found under `resources`:
+And the source to our `logback-spring.xml` should be found under `resources`:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>